USEFUL INFO

 - By public transport

-Be aware that the public transport company, BKK has introduced a front-door boarding only policy on several bus and trolleybus lines, in order that we could filter out fare evaders.
+Be aware that the public transport company, BKK has introduced a front-door boarding only policy on several bus and trolleybus lines, in order to filter out fare evaders.
 On such lines only the front door can be used for boarding the vehicles in order that the drivers could check the validity period of passengers’ tickets, passes or travel IDs.
-So if the bus stops but the middle and back doors are not opening immediately, start to head to the front door.
-On these vehicles you’ll see: Felszállás az első ajtón written on the display.
+So if the bus stops but the middle and back doors are not opening immediately, go to the front door.
+On these vehicles you’ll see: “Felszállás az első ajtón” written on the display.

-The regular one-way ticket costs 350 HUF.
+The regular one-way ticket costs 450 HUF.
 If you plan to use public transportation more frequently, consider to buy a travel card – the 24-hour travel card costs 2,500 HUF, and the 72-hour travel card is 5,500 HUF.
 If you are so lucky to stay even longer, you might want to consider buying a Budapest Card, which provides you with free or reduced museum and spa entrance.
 For the prices of all types of daily travel cards, please click here.

 Where to get your ticket: